microsoft/STL/README.md

 1. Open a command prompt.
 2. Change directories to a location where you'd like a clone of this STL repository.
 3. `git clone https://github.com/microsoft/STL.git --recurse-submodules`
+4. `pushd STL`

+The following instructions assume that you're starting in the previously cloned `STL` directory.
 If you installed VS to a non-default location, change the `vcvarsall.bat` paths below accordingly.

 To build the x64 target (recommended):

 1. `pushd "%ProgramFiles%\Microsoft Visual Studio\18\Insiders\VC\Auxiliary\Build"`
 1. `vcvarsall.bat x64 -vcvars_ver=preview`
-1. Change directories to the previously cloned `STL` directory.
+1. `popd`
 1. `cmake --preset x64`
 1. `cmake --build --preset x64`